About company specializations

 Specializations are given based on criteria including certifications, spend, and company performance in the specialization product area.

 Read on to learn more about each criteria.

-The certification requirement is determined based on the number of individuals who are affiliated with your company's Partners profile and who are AdWords certified.
-To meet the requirement, your company needs at least 1 affiliated individual to be certified in the specialization product area.
+The certification requirement is determined based on the number of Google Ads certified individuals who have admin or standard level access to your company’s Google Ads manager account or sub-managers.
+To meet the requirement, your company needs at least 1 individual to be certified in the specialization product area.

-To make sure that an individual's assessment counts toward your company's certification requirement, you'll want to check the following:
+To make sure that an individual's assessment counts toward your company's certification requirement, you'll want to ensure the following:

-To meet the spend requirement, your company needs to have at least $10,000 USD (or local currency equivalent) in 90-day AdWords spend in the specialization product area.
-Keep in mind that if a client account is linked and unlinked to your company's manager account during this 18-month period, we'll only count the spend that occurred when the account was linked.
+To meet the spend requirement, your company needs to have at least $10,000 USD (or local currency equivalent) in 90-day Google Ads spend in the specialization product area.

 Company specialization icons